ian-mboya/Audio-Synthesis-with-Python/README.md

 Recording audio and plotting it's attributes graphically is as easy as it comes.
 In this project, I demonstrate how to use PyAudio, Python's cross platform I/O library that gives you the ability to record and play audio.
-Matplot is the tool that turns our audio output into a graphicall representation.
+Matplot is the tool that turns our audio output into a graphical representation.